richardgill/2022-11-stack/readme.md

 - Database - Supabase (or any postgres db)
 - Clerk.dev for auth (sign up and sign in)
 - Posthog / Mixpanel analytics (routed via a backend proxy)
-- Posthog screen recorindg user tracking
+- Posthog screen recording user tracking

 ### Notes: